pdarragh/pdarragh.github.io/_posts/phonology/2018-04-11-intro-to-phonology-pt-2.md

 ---
 layout: post
-title: "Introduction to Phonology, Part 2: Phonetics"
+title: "Introduction to Phonology, Part 2: Basic Phonetics"
 date: 2018-04-11 23:10:00
 categories: phonology linguistics phonetics
 ---

-If you're just tuning in, you'll want to read [Part 1](2018-02-19-intro-to-phonology-pt-1.md) before continuing.
+If you're just tuning in, you'll want to read [Part 1]({% post_url /phonology/2018-02-19-intro-to-phonology-pt-1 %}) before continuing.
 This next installment gives you an introduction to *phonetics*, which serves an important role in being able to discuss phonology later on.

 ## Phonetics overview